What is a rebuilt title? (2025 Buyer’s Guide)

 - A rebuilt title is given to cars that have been repaired after being previously totaled

-- Buying a car with a rebuilt title can save you money initially but may come with unexpected expenses down the road
+- Buying a car with a rebuilt title can be cheap upfront but costly later on

 What is a rebuilt title?

 A rebuilt title is a title on a used car that indicates the car has been restored to proper driving condition after being totaled.
-There are a few title classifications that you might see if you are searching for a used car which include:
+While it may lose value and full coverage insurability, you can still drive it on the road.

 What are the risks of a rebuilt title?
 Vehicles with rebuilt titles can sometimes be rebuilt with faulty parts or by shops that don’t adhere to manufacturer standards.
 In other cases, auto shops may simply miss some damage that resulted from an accident or other event.